-(56) The Principle of Logical Integrity, LI. (tentative)
+(59) The Principle of Logical Integrity, LI. (tentative)

-a.
+- a.
 Projection principle.
-A sentence φ is unacceptable in context C if it contains a propertyor proposition-denoting constituent β which violates CC in its local context with respect to one of its alternatives β' . b.
+A sentence φ is unacceptable in context C if it contains a propertyor proposition-denoting constituent β which violates CC in its local context with respect to one of its alternatives β' . - b.
 Core Condition, CC.
-A property- or proposition-denoting expression β violates CC in (its local) context c w.r.t. β' iff β' is logically non-weaker than β and β contextually entails β' in c (i.e., $\beta \models \beta'$ but $\beta \not\models_c \beta'$).
+A property- or proposition-denoting expression β violates CC in (its local) context c w.r.t. β' iff β' is logically non-weaker than β and β contextually entails β' in c (i.e., $\beta \models \beta'$ but $\beta \not\models{\mathcal{C}} \beta'$).

-I take the moral of the data discussed in section 4.3 to be that (56) is too strict: it rules out too many sentences.
-My strategy in response to this problem is to restrict the alternatives that CC is sensitive too.
+The moral of the data discussed in section 4.3 is that (59) is too strict: it rules out too many sentences/context pairs.
+My strategy in response to this problem is to restrict the alternatives that CC is sensitive to.
 In a nutshell, I'd like to implement the idea that if an alternative itself contains a CC violation it should be ignored.
 The result is the following modification to LI.

-(57) The Principle of Logical Integrity, LI. (final)
+(60) The Principle of Logical Integrity, LI. (final)

-- a.
+a.
 Projection Principle.
-A sentence φ is unacceptable in context C if it contains a propertyor proposition-denoting constituent β which violates CC in its local context with respect to one of its alternatives β' . - b.
-Restrictive Core Condition, CC.
+A sentence φ is unacceptable in context C if it contains a propertyor proposition-denoting constituent β which violates CC in its local context with respect to one of its alternatives β' .

+- b.
+Restrictive Core Condition, CC^ .
 A property- or proposition-denoting expression β violates CC in (its local) context c w.r.t. β' iff (i) β violates CC in c w.r.t. β' and (ii) β' itself does not contain any constituent that violates CC in c w.r.t. any of its alternatives. - c.
 Core Condition, CC.
-A property- or proposition-denoting expression β violates CC in (its local) context c w.r.t. β' iff β' is logically non-weaker than β and β contextually entails β' in c (i.e., $\beta \models \beta'$ but $\beta \not\models_c \beta'$).
+A property- or proposition-denoting expression β violates CC in (its local) context c w.r.t. β' iff β' is logically non-weaker than β and β contextually entails β' in c (i.e., $\beta \models \beta'$ but $\beta \not\models{c} \beta'$).

-As the reader can easily verify, both (56) and (57) rely on the same formulation of CC and the projection principle is also essentially the same.
-The only difference between (56) and (57) is the CC layer in (57) which acts as a filter on the alternatives that CC "sees".
+As the reader can easily verify, both (59) and (60) rely on the same formulation of CC and the projection principle is also essentially the same.
+The only difference between (59) and (60) is the CC layer in (60) which acts as a filter on the alternatives that CC "sees".
 Let me spell out the difference explicitly.
-(56) rules out too many sentences: as soon as a sentence contains a constituent which violates CC, the sentence is ruled out.
-(57) is more conservative.
-If a sentence φ contains a constituent β that violates CC with respect to its alternative β' , (57) asks: does β' itself contain a constituent which violates CC?
+(59) rules out too many sentences: as soon as a sentence contains a constituent which violates CC, the sentence is ruled out.
+(60) is more conservative.
+If a sentence φ contains a constituent β that violates CC with respect to its alternative β' , (60) asks: does β' itself contain a constituent which violates CC?
 Only if the answer to that question is no is the sentence ruled out.
-Put differently, while LI (=(56)) CC-checks any constituent of φ w.r.t. any of its alternatives, LI (=(57)) CC-checks any constituent of φ w.r.t. only those of its alternatives that do not contain a CC violation.
-As a consequence, (57) rules out fewer sentences than (56).
-I will now show that (57) captures three data points that were problematic for LI.
+Put differently, while LI (=(59)) CC-checks any constituent of φ w.r.t. any of its alternatives, LI (=(60)) CC-checks any constituent of φ w.r.t. only those of its alternatives that do not contain a CC violation.
+As a consequence, (60) rules out fewer sentences than (59).
+I will now show that (60) captures three data points that were problematic for LI.